ATFutures/geoplumber/README.md

 At this point, if you created an app using the above examples or set your working directory to a geoplumber app.
 You can then serve all endpoints and front end with one command: `gp_plumb()` \# provide custom port if you wish, default is 8000

 Then visit `localhost:8000` to see your app.

+### Front end

+Once the geoplumber app `my_app` has been created.
+It will have a `create-react-app` directory structure with an extra `R` folder to hold the backend R code.
+The React components, as they are in CRA apps, are in the `src` folder and ready to be customised and developed for your own purposes.
+So, a React developer could run `npm start` on the root directory and run the built in CRA development server which is what `gp_plumb_front()` does too.

 Use case (1)
 ------------